Office Design and Productivity

 Air Quality/ Temperature

 Fully functioning air conditioning is essential to achieving optimal air quality and temperature.
-While it may be impossible to please everyone, various studies have shown that the optimal temperature is 21-22oC.
-To maintain it at this temperature, your system should be centrally controlled, rather than having a controller that anyone can use.
-You should also ensure the filters in your system are changed regularly.
+While it may be impossible to please everyone, various studies have shown that the optimal temperature is 21-22 degrees.
+You should also ensure the filters in your system are changed regularly to optimise air quality.

 Ergonomic Furniture

-Your people spend a lot of time in your office, and furniture is the feature of it that they interact with the most.
+Furniture is the feature of your office that your people interact with the most.
 As a result, it's crucial your furniture is ergonomic.
 If your furniture is not designed for commercial use or doesn’t suit the way your staff use it, they will start to suffer from health issues over time.
-These can range from carpal tunnel syndrome to back and neck pain.
-This will obviously be very detrimental to their productivity.

 To ensure your office furniture is ergonomic, you should first ensure that it is designed for commercial use.
-You should then consider what intensity of use it is designed for.
-Many office pods are only designed to be used for short periods of time, therefore are not cooled.
-Finally, you should consider adjustability.
+You should also consider adjustability.
 Ergonomic furniture is only ergonomic if it suits the way your people use it.
 With a high-quality ergonomic furniture package, your people will be much more productive.

 Improving Your Staff Performance with Office Design

 A well-researched, careful office redesign can create a huge uplift in your staff productivity.
-By providing your staff with the right types and styles of spaces, you are giving them the environments they need to be as productive as possible.
-Other tactical design factors will remove limitations on the productivity of your staff in many ways.
-This will help them to be as productive as possible.
-The cumulative effect of all these factors will be to create a more satisfied and engaged workforce.
-As a result, your company can be far more successful.
+By providing your staff with spaces that reflect and enhance the way they work, you are giving them the environments they need to be as productive as possible.
+As a result, productivity in your company will significantly increase, making a huge contribution to your long-term success.